benbierens/constellations/README.md

 **Important:**
 When you create a new constellation, the address of *your* constellation node must be one of the owners.
 You can include other owners (it's a comma-separated text field) but if your node is not an owner, then it will not be able to create and sign valid update messages for the constellation and creation will fail.
 So: When creating a constellation, always copy-paste your nodeAddress into the owners textbox.

-Because this demo uses mocked instances of Waku and Codex, it isn't actually able to interact with Constellations not present on your local node.
-Making this possible and easy is work-in-progress.
+Because this demo uses real instances of Waku and Codex, it is actually able to interact with Constellations not present on your local node.
+You can share your constellation ID to give someone else access.
+You can connect to constellations created and maintained by others.

 ## Support This!
 Constellations as a project and protocol is looking for support!